 Many times the piston is on the head and the groove to facilitate the wearing of the piston ring.
-Nowadays it is usually fitted with three pistons, one at the head, one at the bottom and one at the bottom.
+Nowadays it is usually fitted with three pistons, one at the head, one at the bottom, and one at the bottom.

-In order to make piston and cylinder work easier, it requires the use of lubricating oil.
+To make piston and cylinder work easier, it requires the use of lubricating oil.

 The small bolt is stuck with the boss.

 The steel wire is enclosed on both sides using a ring.
 Then it was called the Gajan Ring.

 The pin can also be melted with a brass washer on its two ends.